jyarb-keptn/keptn-in-a-box/README.md

 cd ~/keptn-in-a-box
 ```

-This script will reset the Ubuntu instance by removing Kubernetes and the Dynatrace ActiveGate.
+1. The following script will reset the Ubuntu instance by removing Kubernetes, the Dynatrace ActiveGate and any configuration.

 ```bash
 ./resetenv.sh
 ```

-Delete your kubernetes connection in Dynatrace, under "cloud and virtualization"
+2. In your Dynatrace tenant Delete the kubernetes connection, under "cloud and virtualization"

 Now we need to re-initialize the environment.

-Run the following commands, then follow the process from Step 4 above.
+3. Run the following commands, then follow the process from Step 4 above.

 ```bash
 cd ~